 The purpose of this short film and an accompanying documentary, was initially planned to be three-fold:

-1) as part of formal presentations to be delivered at a number of prestigious institutions in England, Australia and New Zealand - to commemorate the bicentennial of Hongi Hika's 1820 journey to England (which have now been cancelled due to Covid19),
+1) as part of formal presentations to be delivered at a number of prestigious institutions in England, Australia and New Zealand - to commemorate the bicentennial of Hongi Hika's 1820 journey to England (with the UK-based events now being cancelled due to Covid19),

 3) as a stand-alone project to be aired on Maori Television and other Indigenous television channels (if approvals are granted by institutions).